matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/17 Test Levels - System Integration Testing.md

 ### Objectives
 * Reducing risk
-* Verifying whether the functional and non-functional behavior of the integrated system(s) is as designed and specified
+* Verifying whether the functional and non-functional behaviour of the integrated system(s) is as designed and specified
 * Building confidence in the quality of the system
 * Finding defects in the system(s)
 * Preventing defects from getting into the acceptance level